maestrolab/SMA-REACT/docs/example_calibration.rst

 ========================== ==========
 Parameter                  Meaning
 ========================== ==========
-:math:`\delta`             Algorithmic smoothing for smooth hardening to prevent numerical singularities (see Lagoudas).
+:math:`\delta`             Algorithmic smoothing for smooth hardening to prevent numerical singularities (see :cite:p:`lagoudas_constitutive_2012`).
 :math:`\sigma_{cal}`       Calibration stress; choose a value close to the SMA design working stress.
-MVF Tolerance              Algorithmic tolerance for the convex cutting plane integration routine within the model (see Lagoudas).
+MVF Tolerance              Algorithmic tolerance for the convex cutting plane integration routine within the model (see :cite:p:`lagoudas_constitutive_2012`).
 Number of generations      Number of generations for the genetic algorithm (GA).
 Increase if your GA solution is improving but not converged before exiting.
 Population size            Number of individuals per generation for the GA.
 Increase if the GA solution is not improving consistently.
 Gradient-based iterations  Number of iterations in the gradient-based optimization.
 Increase if the solution is improving but not converged before exiting.